The Best Southern Cheese Grits

 A white serving bowl filled with cheese grits.

-Some of you are scratching your head and wondering just what the heck grits are.
+Some of you are scratching your heads and wondering just what the heck grits are.
 Well, they’re just ground corn.

 Actually, there’s a little more to it than that.
 First, though, what they are not is cornmeal nor polenta.

 I’ve seen recipes where people state that you can substitute coarse cornmeal for grits.
-That’s just wrong.
+That’s simply wrong.
 It’s a different product with a different flavor and method of processing.
-Cornmeal doesn’t substitute for grits nor do grits substitute for cornmeal.
+Cornmeal doesn’t substitute for grits, nor do grits substitute for cornmeal.

 Now, on to what they are.
 There are several different types of grits.
 Four to be exact — stone ground, hominy, quick, and instant.